raji-embedded/raji-embedded/README.md

 - 👋 Hi, I’m @raji-embedded
 - 👀 I’m interested in ...Embedded Domain its any part of THE UNIVERSE
 - 🌱 I’m currently learning ...
-YOCTO, FIRMWARE, LINUX DEVICE DRIVERS, BUS
+YOCTO, FIRMWARE, LINUX DEVICE DRIVERS, BUS COMMUNICATION's
 - 💞️ I’m looking to collaborate on ...
 LINUX KERNEL
 - 📫 How to reach me ...raje.embd09@gmail.com